Internal resistance to apartheid: Background

 The congress delegates had consented to almost all the sections of the charter when the police announced that they suspected treason and recorded the names and addresses of all those present.

 In 1956, the Federation of South African Women (FEDSAW) was founded and led by Lilian Ngoyi, Helen Joseph and Amina Cachalia.
 On 9 August that year, the women marched to the Union Buildings in Pretoria and protested against the pass laws.
 On the morning of 5 December 1956, the police detained 156 Congress Alliance leaders: 104 African, 23 white, 21 Indian and eight Coloured people.
 They were charged with high treason and plotting a violent overthrow of the state, and replacing it with a communist government.
 The charge was based on statements and speeches made during the Defiance Campaign and the Congress of the People.
 The Freedom Charter was used as proof of the Alliance's communist intent and their conspiracy to oust the government.
-The State greatly relied on the evidence of Professor Arthur Murray, an ostensible authority on Marxism and Communism.
-His evidence was that the ANC papers were full of communist terms like "comrade" and "proletariat", which are often found in the writings of Vladimir Lenin and Joseph Stalin.
+The State greatly relied on the evidence of Professor Arthur Murray, an ostensible authority on communism and socialism.
+His evidence was that the ANC papers were full of communist and socialist terms like "comrade" and "proletariat", which are often found in the writings of Vladimir Lenin and Joseph Stalin.
 Halfway through the drawn-out trial, charges against 61 of the accused were withdrawn, and, five years after their arrest, the remaining 30 were acquitted after the court held that the state had failed to prove its case.